Field Guide to the R Mixed Model Wilderness

 Confidence level used: 0.95

-The code chunks showed above estimated marginal means for individual effects of “n” and “p” and their interaction (n:p) effect on bean yield.
-Make sure to give an attention to the warning message that means are averaged over the “d”, “p”, and “k” levels.
-It’s an important detail that needs to be pointed out while making conclusions.
-When working with factorial designs make sure to carefully interpret ANOVA and estimated marginal means for main and interaction effects.
+The code above is calculating the estimated marginal means for main effects of “location” and “trt” and their interaction (location:trt) effect on yellowness in meat sample.
+Make sure to pay attention to the warning message that means are averaged over the levels.
+It’s an important detail to take into account when conducting inference and making conclusions.
+When working with factorial designs, make sure to interpret ANOVA and estimated marginal means for main and interaction effects with care.